Ken Squier

-Kenley Dean Squier (April 10, 1935 – November 15, 2023) was an American sportscaster and motorsports editor from Waterbury, Vermont.
+Kenley Dean Squier (April 10, 1935 – November 15, 2023) was an American sports commentator and motorsports editor from Waterbury, Vermont.
 From 1979 to 1997, he served as the lap-by-lap commentator for NASCAR on CBS, and was also a lap-by-lap commentator for TBS from 1983–1999.
 Squier was the first announcer to give lap-by-lap commentary for the Daytona 500 in 1979.
 He coined the term "The Great American Race" for the Daytona 500 and helped introduce the Australian-developed in-car camera for the 1982 running of the event.
 He lived in Stowe, Vermont until his death.

 Sports announcing career

 Early career

-Squier's father, Lloyd, owned and operated WDEV in Waterbury, Vermont, and Ken began his on-air work at age 12.
+Squier's father, Lloyd, owned and operated WDEV in Waterbury, Vermont, and Ken began his on-air work at the age of 12.
 When Lloyd Squier died in 1979, Ken Squier inherited the station and was its longtime principal owner and CEO.
 Squier's racing-announcing career began when he announced a stock car race from the back of an old logging truck at a tiny dirt track in Vermont at age 14.
 He was the announcer at Malletts Bay, the Northeastern Speedway, and the Monadnock Speedway in the 1950s.
-In 1960 he opened Thunder Road International SpeedBowl, the Barre, Vermont, quarter-mile oval, which was subsequently sold in April 2017.
+In 1960, he opened Thunder Road International SpeedBowl, the Barre, Vermont, quarter-mile oval, which was subsequently sold in April 2017.

 Squier was among a group of six men who founded Catamount Stadium in Milton, Vermont, which operated from 1965–1987.
 He was a frequent announcer at this track, dubbed "The Home of the Brave".

-Squier co-founded the Motor Racing Network with Bill France, Sr. in 1970.
+Squier co-founded the Motor Racing Network with Bill France Sr. in 1970.
 He announced races on the network for several years before moving to television in the later 1970s.